Graft - opening chapters

 “Most furry things aren’t venomous.”

 “Fair.
-I’m considering drawing two purple dots on my ankle and pretending I got snake bit once I get home.
+I’m considering drawing two purple dots on my ankle and pretending I got bit by a snake once I get home.
 Use sick time to avoid office bullshit for a little while longer.
 Oh!
 That reminds me.
 I brought something with us to take pictures with.”

 “Our daughter made them for us, of course we did,” Mom said, sounding wounded.
 “We just, you know.
 Lost them in a closet for about a decade.”